TordWessman/r2Cam/README.md

 `$ raspivid -n -ih -t 0 -rot 0 -w 640 -h 480 -fps 15 -b 1000000 -o - | nc -lkv4 4444`

 ### 2.2 ESP32-CAM (or similar)
 To stream video over TCP from your ESP device, the `esp_camera.h` library, and a `WiFiClient` from the `WiFi.h` library can be used.
-A tested example can be found here: ESP_CAM_EXAMPLE.
+A tested example can be found here: [Arduino / ESP32-CAM TCP Server](https://github.com/TordWessman/ESP32-CAM-TCP-server).

 ## 3. Configuration
 At the time of writing, the number of configuration options is very limited...